ivuorinen/starred/README.md

 - [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
 It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
 Gin is designed for building REST APIs, web applications, and microservices.
 - [github/github-mcp-server](https://github.com/github/github-mcp-server) - GitHub's official MCP Server
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
+- [go-gorm/gorm](https://github.com/go-gorm/gorm) - The fantastic ORM library for Golang, aims to be developer friendly
 - [go-shiori/shiori](https://github.com/go-shiori/shiori) - Simple bookmark manager built with Go
 - [gofiber/fiber](https://github.com/gofiber/fiber) - ⚡️ Express inspired web framework written in Go
 - [goforj/godump](https://github.com/goforj/godump) - A minimal, developer-friendly pretty-printer and debug dumper for Go structs, inspired by Laravel’s dump() and Symfony’s VarDumper.